cloudrave/climbing-checklists/README.md

 # Important Disclaimer

 **Remember: These checklists do not represent *everything* that must be done to be safe.
+They are *non-inclusive* of all best practices.**

-In fact, there is *no way to guarantee your safety while climbing*, as climbing is an inherently dangerous sport.
+**In fact, there is *no way to guarantee your safety while climbing*, as climbing is an inherently dangerous sport.
 When you climb, you do so at your own risk of injury or death.**